vedaau/vedaau.github.io/docs/04-Schematic/schematic.md

 ## Overview

-This schematic is design to support .... (highlight functionally, power, and controller).
+This schematic is primarily designed to support the Trash Height Subsystem of the AutoCan.
+This subsystem uses an IR sensor to detect when the trash has reached a critical height and sends a signal to the External IR Sensor and UI Lights subsystem.
+The signal triggers the front-facing LED to inform the user that the trash is full and needs to be emptied.

 ![schematic](schematicvedaaunew.PNG){style width:"350" height:"300;"}